juliuschou/aws-code-build-exercise/awsCodeBuildGitHubInstructions.md

 ## Introduction

-Welcome to the Practical MLOps tutorial repository!
-This repository is a step-by-step guide to do the exercise from "Practical MLOps" by Noah Gift and Alfredo Deza.: Using a cloud native build server (AWS Code Build), perform continuous integration for your project.
-This practice place the a building container in a private subnet.
-The running container connect to the Internet through the nat gateway created in the public subject.
-The public subnet has an internet gatway that can be used as channel to internet.
-This practive also use a vpc endpoint connecting to a S3 bucket to save cost.
+Welcome to the "Practical MLOps" tutorial repository!
+This repository offers a detailed, step-by-step guide to an exercise from the book "Practical MLOps" by Noah Gift and Alfredo Deza.

+In this tutorial, you will:

+-   Use a cloud-native build server, specifically AWS CodeBuild, to perform continuous integration for your project.
+-   Set up a building container inside a private subnet.
+-   Ensure that the running container can access the Internet by routing its traffic through a NAT Gateway located in a public subnet.
+-   Understand that the public subnet has an associated Internet Gateway, which serves as a conduit for internet access.
+-   Implement a cost-saving measure by using a VPC endpoint connected to an S3 bucket.

 ![image](https://github.com/juliuschou/aws-code-build-exercise/assets/4725611/8c5e554a-7984-4b02-9e5c-37ac00f49cc4)

 ## Prerequisite

-Plese read [Create a VPC in AWS with Public and Private Subnets & NAT Gateway](https://quileswest.medium.com/create-a-vpc-in-aws-with-public-and-private-subnets-nat-gateway-8c45ca371a82) to Create a VPC in AWS with Public and Private Subnets & NAT Gateway.
-This link is to a Medium article by Christopher Quiles that explains how to create a VPC in AWS with public and private subnets and a NAT gateway.
-The article includes step-by-step instructions and screenshots.
+Please refer to the Medium article titled "[Create a VPC in AWS with Public and Private Subnets & NAT Gateway](https://quileswest.medium.com/create-a-vpc-in-aws-with-public-and-private-subnets-nat-gateway-8c45ca371a82)" by Christopher Quiles.
+The article provides detailed, step-by-step instructions, accompanied by screenshots, on how to set up a VPC in AWS with both public and private subnets as well as a NAT gateway.

 ## Setup: Upgrading Python & Installing Required Tools